kshetline/tubular_time/README.md

 function clearZonesUpdateListeners(): void
 ```

-The result received by a callback is `true` if an update was successful, and caused changes in timezone definitions, `false` if successful, but no changes occurred, or an instance of `Error`, indicating a error (probably an HTTP failure) has occurred.
+The result received by a callback is `true` if an update was successful, and caused changes in timezone definitions, `false` if successful, but no changes occurred, or an instance of `Error`, indicating an error (probably an HTTP failure) has occurred.

 For example: